 JON HAGAR earned his BFA (2001) from the University of Michigan and his M.Arch (2010) from Tulane University.
 Having worked in Austin, New Orleans, and St. Louis, he has experience in a broad range of projects, including health care, education, and retail, with a recent focus in commercial and corporate work.
 Jon’s fine arts background imbues his design process with creative energy and he is particularly interested in expressing design intent through the careful execution of detail.
 In recent years his design expertise has extended to community preservation efforts seeking to find contemporary uses for threatened historic resources.

 CLAYTON HOLMES, AIA received his M.Arch (2010) from Washington University in St Louis and his Bachelor of Science in Architecture (2007) from Georgia Tech.
 A Louisiana native and adopted Austinite, he is proud to call this fair city his home after studying and working on four continents.
 His experience is in small- to medium-scale commercial projects, including hospitality, bar, restaurant, retail, office and adaptive re-use.
 His favorite architect is Lina Bo Bardi, who could beat the pantsuit off Zaha Hadid any day.

 DAVID GOUJON received his M.Arch from the University of Houston and a B.S. in Construction Management from Colorado State University.
-He spent four years as a Project Manager in construction in Vail, Colorado before embarking on a one year solo trip through Patagonia.
+He spent four years as a Project Manager in luxury construction in Vail, Colorado before embarking on a one year solo trip through Patagonia.
 David has worked with design firms based in Cambridge, MA and Austin, TX with projects ranging from commercial, residential, and temporary art installations.
 David serves on the Advisory Board of the Emma S. Barrientos Mexican American Cultural Center and on the Board of Directors of the Austin Foundation for Architecture.